What Happens After an Abnormal Pap Smear?

 When you have a Pap test, we collect cells from your cervix — the area in the female reproductive system at the top of the vaginal canal that’s vulnerable to cancer.
 This test looks for cellular changes that could indicate a cancer risk.
 The entire process can be a bit uncomfortable but is fairly quick and typically done at the same time as a pelvic exam.

 We recommend having a Pap smear regularly if you have a female reproductive system, even if you don’t identify as a woman or engage in sexual activity.
-Generally speaking, they should take place every three years from age 21-65.
+Generally, they should occur every three years from age 21-65.
 However, we make personalized preventive care recommendations on frequency based on your individual risks, like a history of abnormal Pap smears, a weakened immune system, or human papillomavirus (HPV).

 More than 95% of cervical cancers develop because of HPV, the most common viral reproductive tract infection.